CraigDamlo/Ambient-Composer/README.md

 - Regenerates automatically whenever the chord progression changes

 **Timeline View**
-- Combined piano-roll-style visualization showing chords (purple) and bass (blue) together on a single responsive canvas
+- Combined piano-roll-style visualization showing chords (purple) and bass (blue) on a single responsive canvas
+- Each note displays as a duration bar so you can see exactly how long it's held
+- Hover over any note for details — chord name, voice, voicing type, inversion, and beat duration
 - Fully scales to your browser window — no scrolling required

+**Playback**
+- In-browser audio preview using sine wave oscillators with reverb
+- Full ADSR envelope controls (Attack, Decay, Sustain, Release) for the chord layer
+- BPM slider (20–120, default 60) with optional looping
+- A playhead cursor sweeps across the timeline in sync with playback

+**Export**
+- **Copy to Clipboard** — full text export with chord names, voicings, inversions, note names, beat durations, and the complete bass line
+- **Download MIDI** — standard Type-1 MIDI file with two tracks (Chords + Bass), ready to drop into any DAW or hardware sequencer

 ---

 ## Usage

 1. Open the [tool](https://craigdamlo.github.io/Ambient-Composer/ambientchord.html) in any modern browser
-2. Select a key and mode
+2. Select a key, mode, and voicing settings
 3. Hit **↻ Generate New** to create a progression
 4. Dial in your bass line style and settings
+5. Preview with **▶ Play** — adjust BPM and ADSR envelope to taste
-5. Use **📋 Copy to Clipboard** to export the full note list for your synth or DAW
+6. Export via **📋 Copy to Clipboard** or **⬇ Download MIDI**

-The exported text includes chord names, voicings, inversions, note names, beat durations, and the complete bass line — everything you need to program a sequencer by hand.

 ---